-What then has been the response of the international community?
-The last decade of development co-operation can at best claim limited success.
-In many of the poorest countries, poverty has deepened or become more widespread.
-The reasons for this lack of success are well known and need not be rehearsed here.
-One could quote, for example, the low level of contribution to development by the North and a lack of co-ordination between agencies both at the national and international level.

-The inequalities between rich and poor have widened.
+What then, has been the response of the international community?
+The last decade of development co-operation can at best claim limited success fin many of the poorest countries, poverty has deepened or become more widespread.
+The inequalities between rich and poor have frequently widened.
 This includes both inequalities in wealth and income, and in opportunities and choices.
 It has been the poor who have arguably lost the most by way of room for manoeuvre - and the rich who have made least of their greater scope for leadership and action.

-International development co-operation has been pre-occupied with getting the macroeconomics right - forgetting that the real purpose of development is to enable people to attain an improved quality of life.
+International development co-operation has been pre-occupied with getting the macro-economics right - forgetting that the real purpose of development is to enable people to attain an improved quality of life.

-History may well judge this era as "the decade of missed opportunities".
-The most efficient and effective sphere of international development assistance is aid for the social sectors education, health and family planning.
+History may well judge this era "the decade of missed opportunities".
+The most efficient and effective sphere of international development assistance is aid for the social sectors - education, health and family planning.
 There are the results which bear testament to this in the form of the improvements in survivorship across the entire world, and the widespread adoption of family planning throughout much of Asia and Latin America.
 And yet it is these sectors which have suffered gravely from the undue emphasis on macro-economics.

-This in the longer term may be the real tragedy of debt and structural adjustments.
-By seemingly casually jeopardizing the fabric of society, these have diminished what are often already very low levels of confidence that people have in the political leadership and other institutions, including the international development agencies - thereby lessening in turn what policies can achieve.
+This in the longer term provide the gal tragedy of debt and structural adjustments.
+By seemingly casually jeopardising the fabric of society, these have diminished what are often already very low levels of confidence that people have in the political leadership and other institutions, including the international development agencies - thereby lessening in turn what policies can achieve.